felsangom/dotfiles/README.md

 My personal linux dotfiles and configs.
 Bellow are a set of instructions on how to use it.

 ## AwesomeWM
+Copy the ```awesome``` folder into ~/.config and reload AwesomeWM.
-Need [awesome-wm-widgets](https://github.com/streetturtle/awesome-wm-widgets) for some awesome widgets to work.
+You'll need [awesome-wm-widgets](https://github.com/streetturtle/awesome-wm-widgets) for some awesome widgets to work.
 Just follow the link install instructions.
 You will also need a patched font for the icons.
-I'm using Hack Nerd Font and a customized version of the multicolor theme.
+I'm using CaskaydiaCove Nerd Font and a customized version of the multicolor theme.
+If you chose a different font, remember to change config files acordingly (theme.lua, alacritty.yml, etc).

 ## Alacritty
 Need a Nerd Font.
 Download the ones you like, and customize in config files.
-I'm using the Hack Nerd Font.
+I'm using the CaskaydiaCove Nerd Font.

+## Picom
+I'm using picom as composer.
+The config file ajust vsync and alacritty active window opacity.

 ## Bash
-Install [oh-my-bash](https://github.com/ohmybash/oh-my-bash), so you can use the [agnoster](https://github.com/ohmybash/oh-my-bash/wiki/Themes#agnoster) theme.
+Install [oh-my-posh](https://ohmyposh.dev/), and choose the theme you like.

 ## Neovim
 Need [vim-plug](https://github.com/junegunn/vim-plug) installed to run the PlugInstall command in nvim.